MrSinho/shengine/docs/project-guide.md

 ## Reloading application

 If one of your application's functions returned with an error (non `1` value) or if you missed some information on your `.smd` files, the engine will move to a safe mode.
-To free al resources and reload the engine press `LEFT_CTRL` + `R` to restart the program.
+To free al resources and reload the engine press `LEFT_ALT` + `R` to restart the program.
 You can restart the application at any time by pressing the same key sequence.